-The report represents New Zealand’s first comprehensive and rigorous analysis of how to improve the safety of people who cycle in our urban and rural areas.
+The report represented New Zealand’s first comprehensive and rigorous analysis of how to improve the safety of people who cycle in our urban and rural areas.

-A progress report on the action plan was published in April 2017 and a second progress report will be published in December 2018.
+A progress report on the action plan was published in April 2017 and a second, final progress report was published in December 2018.

 Cycling Safety Action Plan [PDF, 418 KB]